apache/dolphinscheduler/docs/docs/en/contribute/join/commit-message.md

 #### 1：Clearly modify the content

-A commit message should clearly state what issues (bug fixes, function enhancements, etc.) the submission solves, so that other developers can better track the issues and clarify the optimization during the version iteration process.
+A commit message should clearly state what issues (bug fixes, function enhancements, etc.) the submission solves, so that other developers can better track the issues and clarify the optimization during the version iteration workflow.

 #### 2：Associate the corresponding Pull Request or Issue